 Montana Rangelands Partnership – The Montana Rangelands Partnership is a statewide, public-private, collaborative partnership comprised of more than a dozen local, state and national organizations including Montana State University Extension Range Management, the Montana Department of Natural Resources and Conservation (DNRC), the Montana Governor’s Rangeland Resources Executive Committee (RREC), the USDA Natural Resources Conservation Service (NRCS), the Missouri River Conservation Districts Council (MRCDC), and the Soil and Water Conservation Districts of Montana (SWCDM).
 The mission of the Montana Rangelands Partnership is to further the health and sustainable use of Montana’s rangeland ecosystems.
 The Montana Rangelands Partnership currently coordinates four main programs: 1) Rangeland monitoring technical assistance; 2) Montana Rangeland Monitoring Program; 3) Certification of grazing management plans and Certified Grazing Land Stewards; and 4) Education.
 The purpose of the Range Technician Program is to help ranchers and other landowners to: 1) initiate and sustain rangeland monitoring, 2) develop certified grazing management plans, and 3) identify appropriate voluntary conservation programs that are available to help ranchers and other landowners sustain and enhance their rangeland management efforts.
 Learn more about the program through this FAQ document.

 Current Status: Secured a grant through the National Fish and Wildlife Foundation to fund 2 full-time technicians for 3 years.
 These technicians have been hired and are currently working with landowners to initiate monitoring on their ranches.
 The technicians are also seeking willing conservation districts to host monitoring workshops within the next 3 years.
+The technicians will conclude the technical assistance program by September 2019.

 CMR Community Working Group – increase the input and involvement of CDs in the management of federally owned land and help coordinate that management across federal, state and private lands.
 MRCDC maintains their role as the coordinating entity of the CMR Community Working Group and conservation district involvement continues to expand.
 This committee has expanded past the CMR region and is working to maintain landowner involvement in the many landscape conservation initiatives that have been started in that region.